Historical Society of

 Dr. Macrae held the belief that health care needed to be affordable for all, and did what he could to make that a reality in Council Bluffs in his time.
 As for those who served in Unit K... for his services there was never a charge.

-Click on arrow above to hear John Schreier, Managing Editor of The Daily Nonpareil, describe the formation of Unit K.
+Click on arrow above to hear John Schreier, of BH Media Group, describe the formation of Unit K.

 Unit K returns to Council Bluffs following World War I, May 1919